rehasantiago/Projects-Plan/README.md

 ## to run the application
 npm start

-## to see alive demo of this project go to
+## to see a live demo of this project go to
 [Projects Plan](https://marioplan-ae6b6.firebaseapp.com/)